Discovering gravitationally lensed gravitational waves: predicted rates, candidate selection, and localization with the

 \subsection{Overview}

-We consider strong gravitational lensing of GW and electromagnetic signals from mergers of compact object binaries, where the lenses are galaxies, groups and clusters of galaxies that are serendipitously located along the line of sight to the merger.
-The geometrical nature of gravitational lensing and growth of large scale structure in the universe results in strong lensing being dominated by lenses at redshifts of $\zl\simeq0.2-0.6$ and sources at redshifts of $\zs\,\gs\,1$.
-The typical comoving distance travelled by a signal from a strongly lensed GW source is therefore expected to be $\gs10^{26}\rm m$.
-This is three orders of magnitude larger than the comoving virial radius of the most massive galaxy cluster lenses \citep{Bianconi2021}.
-It is therefore valid to treat the lens as being infinitely thin -- the so-called thin lens approximation.
+We consider strong gravitational lensing of GW and EM signals from mergers of compact object binaries, where the lenses are galaxies, groups and clusters of galaxies that are serendipitously located along the line of sight to the merger. {We ignore any microlensing by stars or compact objects that may be located close to the critical curves of the ``macrolens'' -- i.e. the galaxy/group/cluster lens.
+Whilst microlensing can be important, especially in high magnification regions of very dense macrolenses \citep[e.g.][]{Diego2019micro,Diego2019extreme,Meena2020,Mishra2021}, it is beyond our current aim of establishing baseline predictions of, and follow-up strategies for, candidate gravitationally lensed GWs.
+As such our approach is likely to yield lower limits on the detectable rates of lensed GWs.}

+The geometrical nature of gravitational lensing and the growth of large scale structure in the universe result in strong lensing being dominated by lenses at redshifts of $\zl\simeq0.2-0.6$ and sources at redshifts of $\zs\,\gs\,1$.
+The typical comoving distance travelled by a signal from a strongly lensed GW source is therefore expected to be {$\gs7\,\rm Gpc$ ($\gs10^{26}\,\rm m$)}.
+This is three orders of magnitude larger than the comoving virial radius of the most massive galaxy clusters in the observable universe \citep{Bianconi2021}.
+It is therefore valid to adopt the so-called thin lens approximation.

 The distance to strongly lensed GW sources also dwarfs their physical size ($\lesssim10^3\rm m$), allowing us to treat them as point sources of EM and gravitational radiation.
-This is important, because it means we can ignore finite source size effects when considering very high lens magnifications.
-Despite the wavelength of GWs being much longer than electromagnetic radition, the former is still many orders of magnitude (at $\lambda_{\rm GW}\lesssim10^7\rm m$ for LVK) smaller than the physical scale of the lenses (Einstein radii corresponding to physical scales of $\gtrsim10^{19}\rm m$).
-For the purposes of our calculations we are therefore safe to treat both GWs and electromagnetic radiation in the geometric optics limit and thus ignore wave effects.
+This allows us to ignore finite source size effects when considering large lens magnifications.
+Despite the wavelength of GWs ($\lambda_{\rm GW}\lesssim10^7\rm m$ for LVK) being much longer than EM radiation, the former is still many orders of magnitude smaller than the physical scale of the lenses (Einstein radii corresponding to physical scales of $\gtrsim10^{19}\rm m$, {i.e.\ $\gtrsim300\,\rm pc$, and thus $\gtrsim0.1\,\rm arcsec$ at $z\simeq0.2$}).
+For the purposes of our calculations we are therefore safe to treat both GWs and EM radiation in the geometric optics limit and thus ignore wave effects.